 Overall the adaptive plan has been refreshed, with detail added on decision and trigger points, plus further description of how we monitor our adaptive planning uncertainties.
-A new diagram, Figure 31 Our adaptive plan as a whole, has also been added showing the whole adaptive plan and extra detail has been added to tables on alternative investments.
+A new diagram, Figure 31, has also been added showing the whole adaptive plan and extra detail has been added to tables on alternative investments.